-(e)

-- (f) performance criteria; and - (g) performance evaluation protocols. - (3) The commission shall also: - (a) review and approve the strategic plan and budget proposals submitted by the chief public defender, the administrative director the chief administrator, and the chief appellate defender, and the chief conflict defender; - (4) (b) review and approve any proposal to create permanent staff positions; - (5) (c) establish and oversee a conflicts office with a conflicts manager responsible for conflicts of interest and for ensuring that cases involving a conflict of interest are handled according to professional ethical standards; - (6) establish policies and procedures for handling excess caseloads; and - $\frac{(7)}{(d)}$ establish policies and procedures to ensure that detailed expenditure and caseload data is collected, recorded, and reported to support strategic planning efforts for the system;. - (8) (4) The office of state public defender shall adopt administrative rules pursuant to the Montana Administrative Procedure Act to implement the provisions of this chapter; and - (9) submit a biennial report to the governor, the supreme court, and the legislature, as provided in 5-11-210.
-Each interim, the commission shall also specifically report to the law and justice interim committee established pursuant to 5-5-202 and contracted with in the system; and
+- (e) practice standards; - (f) performance criteria; and - (g) performance evaluation protocols. - (3) The director shall also: - (a) review and approve the strategic plan and budget based on proposals submitted by the chief public defender, the administrative director administrator of the central services office established in [section 19], and the chief appellate defender, and the chief conflict defender; - (4) (b) review and approve any proposal to create permanent staff positions; - (5) (c) establish and oversee a conflicts office with a conflicts manager responsible for conflicts of interest and for ensuring that cases involving a conflict of interest are handled according to professional ethical standards; - (6) establish policies and procedures for handling excess caseloads; and - $\frac{(7)}{(d)}$ establish policies and procedures to ensure that detailed expenditure and caseload data is collected, recorded, and reported to support strategic planning efforts for the system;. - (8) (4) The office of state public defender shall adopt administrative rules pursuant to the Montana Administrative Procedure Act to implement the provisions of this chapter; and (9) submit a biennial report to the governor, the supreme - court, and the legislature, as provided in 5-11-210.
+Each interim, the commission shall also specifically report to the law criminal procedure attended by each public defender employed or contracted with in the system; and

-(k) detailed expenditure data by court and case type." {Internal References to 47-1-105: None.}
+- (k) detailed expenditure data by court and case type."